top of page

 Our Story

-The Masons Table opened its doors in 2018, welcoming diners and guests to the hallowed spaces of Singapore's storied and revered Masonic Hall.
+The Masons Table opened its doors in 2018, the latest tenant within the hallowed spaces of Singapore's storied and revered Masonic Hall.

 About the building.